Amy Cumber Counsellor For Adults & Young People MBACP Registered Member

 Areas of counselling I deal with

-I also offer a sliding concessional scale for individuals on low incomes or who are unable to work due to health conditions.
+I also have a limited amount of student rates and sliding concessional scale for individuals on low incomes or who are unable to work due to health conditions from £35 +

-Please contact me for a confidential free consultation where we can see if we would be a good match to work with each other.
+Please contact me for a confidential free telephone appointment where we can see if we would be a good match to work with each other.
+This will be a good opportunity for you to ask me any questions and for me to find out a little bit about yourself.
+Speaking together for the first time can be a good first step to see how you feel and if you would like to commence therapy without feeling under pressure.
 If I am with a client and can't pick up your call please leave me a voicemail or text and I will get back to you within 24 hours.